AntonKL/guides/code-review/README.md

 Ruby on Rails review
 --------------------

+* Review whether SCSS files use `image-url`, not `url`, to use the asset pipeline fully.
 * Review data integrity closely, such as migrations that make irreversible changes to the data, and whether there is a related todo to make a database backup during the staging and production deploys.